Opening on July 12, in Harrisonburg, VA this exhibit will feature seven international artists. Meet the makers this month on the post below.

 How a craft brings makers together in a community adding independent work to become a louder voice.

-And how an organization can be formed around an issue encouraging arts and activists from the start. (panelists described the theme’s work in their community, cooperative and organization.
+(panelists described the theme’s work in their community, cooperative and organization.
 Reports from each panelist was submitted separately to be archived at Appalachian Studies Association, 2022 Conference).

 It is important to find a project within an organization for people willing to create messages using domestic crafts.
 Many are unable to publicly resist but eager to contribute.
 They become part of the broader grass roots network necessary for an issue to take hold.
 Remember the simple knitted rectangle sewn up the sides into a pink hat just five years ago.
 They were contributed by thousands who watched from home during the Women’s Marches.